chrlen/pure-probabilistic-programming/README.md

 ## Probabilistic Programming

-In this section we collect resources
+In this section we collect resources about probabilistic programming languages.

 ### General